utshomax/postman-docs/src/pages/docs/sending-requests/websocket/use-variables-with-websocket.md

 You can use Postman variables in the URL of a WebSocket connection or the body of a message.
 For example, you can create a variable named `my_host`, set the value to `example.com`, and then use `ws://{{my_host}}/api/example` as a URL.
 If you enter `{{` in either the URL field or message editor, you can autocomplete your variables.

-See [Using variables](/docs/sending-requests/variables/) for more information on how to use variables.
+See [Using variables](/docs/sending-requests/variables/) for more information on how to store and reuse values in Postman.